 1. A common problem

-Companies with commercial and government clients usually get paid credit terms.
+Companies with commercial and government clients usually get paid on credit terms.
 It’s a standard way of doing business that gives clients 30 to 60 days to pay an invoice.
 However, it is also a common source of cash flow problems for some companies.
 Let’s examine this situation from the small company’s point of view.

 The small business must cover the expense of delivering the service or product to the client.
 Then, it must wait for one to two months to get paid.
 In the meantime, the company has to cover the costs of running the business out of its cash reserves.
-This leaves the company exposed to financial problems if its reserves are low or if they are growing quickly.
+This delayed payment leaves the company exposed to financial problems if its reserves are low or if they are growing quickly.

 2. Simple solutions for the cash flow problem